- What type of stud finder are you looking for?

 Zircon MultiScanner 740 3 inch max, 4 modes, multi-wall scanner/ stud finder

-- A slightly scaled-down version of the Zircon A200 with roughly the same features.
+- A slightly scaled-down version of the Zircon A200 with roughly the same attributes.

 - Incorporates a built-in erasable wall marker.